novaknole/Algorithms/readme.md

 [Breadth First Search O(V+E)](https://github.com/novaknole/Algorithms/blob/master/Graphs/Bread_First_Search.cpp)

 Note that the above code traverses only the vertices reachable from a given source vertex.
 All the vertices may not be reachable from a given vertex (example Disconnected graph).
-To print all the vertices, we can modify the BFS function to do traversal starting from all nodes one by one (Like the DFS modified version) .[Modified Version](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/)
+To print all the vertices, we can modify the BFS function to do traversal starting from all nodes one by one (Like the DFS modified version) [Modified Version](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/)

 [Depth First Search O(V+E)](https://github.com/novaknole/Algorithms/blob/master/Graphs/Depth_First_Search.cpp)